goldstack/goldstack/workspaces/docs/docs/goldstack/configuration/aws-user-project-config.md

-Goldstack provides ready-made scripts to deploy your infrastructure to AWS.
-You can supply AWS credentials during project configuration that will be included in your downloaded package.
-These will not be committed to source control.
+Goldstack provides tools to set up the infrastructure of your project on AWS.
+You can provide credentials below that will be used on your development machine.

-However, there are many other ways in which AWS user credentials can be supplied for Goldstack, so providing the details during project configuration is optional.
-It is only recommended to do so for development systems.

 If you do not know how to get the _Access Key ID_ and _Secret Access Key_, please find [instructions here](https://docs.goldstack.party/docs/goldstack/configuration#how-to-get-aws-credentials).

+Credentials can be provided in a number of other ways as well, such as by running `aws login` locally.
+For all options, please see [AWS Configuration](https://docs.goldstack.party/docs/goldstack/configuration#aws-configuration).